MetPX/sarracenia/doc/Admin.rst

 - exchanges which do not start with 'x' (aside from builtin ones) are deleted.

 ..
 Note::
-   The program runs as a deamon.
+   The program runs as a daemon.
 After the initial pass to create the users, It will go into to sleep, and then audit the configuration again.
    To stop it from running in the foreground, stop it with: <ctrl-c>
    (most common linux default intterupt character)